spring-attic/spring-data-services/doc/api/REST.md

     ]

 ### Links

+The method for exposing links here is somewhat arbitrary since there's no real consenus on how this should be done in JSON.
+The DOJO framework has [some linking functionality](http://www.sitepen.com/blog/2008/06/17/json-referencing-in-dojo/) that uses "$ref" as a field name, which corresponds to what MongoDB documents use for DBRefs.
+This convention seems as good as any other, so is the one we'll be using here.

 If the server understands links on the entity (meaning it's a JPA Entity with a @OneTo... et al mapping), then the user could POST new associations directly inline in the parent JSON: